adam24exe/PwrDeauther/README.md

 NMCLI `Preinstalled on most distros.`: https://github.com/mvidner/nmcli

 ## Notes
-Some Intel® Hardware In particular Centrino are known to cause problems becuase of the way mdk3 works.

-From the mdk3 documentaion:
+Certain Intel® hardware, particularly Centrino, may encounter issues due to the operation of MDK3.
+From the MDK3 documentation:

 `MDK3 uses the drivers and Injection routines from this project and its predecessor.
 Thus, all drivers listed there should work with MDK3.
 (Some special hardware, like Intel Centrino (ipw2200) is NOT supported since they can only inject data, and no management information!)`

 ## Instalation
   1. Download the files `git clone https://github.com/125K/PwrDeauther.git`

-  2. Dependencie instalation
+  2. Dependency installation

   2.1.
 Method 1: `sudo chmod +x install.sh` and  `sudo install.sh`